 Watching an orchestra rehearse and a conductor interact with the ensemble, manage and lead, provides a powerful analogy of leadership skills and behaviors.
-This analogy has been mentioned in various articles on leadership.
+This parallel has been mentioned in various writings on leadership.
 In addition, it’s even been used in an executive education course case study offered by such prestigious schools as Harvard in Boston and INSEAD in France, which plunge students into the orchestra pit along with professional musicians to better understand the dynamics of corporate management.

-A Unique Musical Immersion
+Unique Musical Immersion

 I had the pleasure and the privilege last week to have a similar experience.
 I attended a Symphonic Leadership event – an Interactive Concert Learning Experience – organized by Pinnacle Performance Company, a global communication skills training firm.
 The uniqueness of Pinnacle’s methodology is that their training techniques are based on the same principles that actors use to communicate, perform under pressure, captivate and impact their audiences.
 The founders, David Lewis and Gary Riley Mills, and their trainers have an acting background and some trainers maintain a dual professional career in both training and acting.